shinejose0007/AutonomousCarTesting/README.md

 Install necessary package with licesence https://beamng.tech/

-Befoe running xmlvisualization.py, please copy the sumoSimulation folder from common road to the run the xmlvisualization.py
+Befoe running xmlvisualization.py, please copy the sumoSimulation folder from common road to the run Beamng file, and then run xmlvisualization.py

 new simulator opens with shinetest